deonvz-opsi/AssurityTestProject/README.md

 **Test Methods**
 - As per the task set out in the assignment, the first test method verifies the three test criteria.
 I strongly advise against combining three acceptance criteria in to an automated test as per the assignment.
 For this reason I have written additional test methods.
 One for each of the acceptance criteria.
+- To run the tests, compile the solution in Visual Studio 2017 Community edition.
+Under "Test Explorer" select "Run all" or run tests individually as required.

 **References:**
 - Call a Web API From a .NET Client (C#)